brocade/pysdn/CONTRIBUTE.md

 ## Legal Stuff:
 When you do your first pull request we will ask you to sign a contributor license agreement (CLA).
-This is to ensure that we can keep pybvc open source for everyone.
+This is to ensure that we can keep pysdn open source for everyone.
 We thought that this StackOverflow answer did a good job describing the reasons for CLA: http://programmers.stackexchange.com/questions/168020/how-signing-out-a-cla-prevents-legal-issues-in-open-source-projects

 ## How do I contribute: